 You have probably heard of these birds one way or another.
 For the past years, they have made headlines on numerous occasions.
 They are probably one of the most talked-about chickens of all time, so before we delve into more recent news, let’s take a look at these birds’ history.

-The Kadaknath Chicken is an Indian breed and is the country’s only chicken with black meat.
+The Kadaknath Chicken is an Indian breed known for its distinctive black meat, making it unique among other chicken breeds in the country.
 It originated in Madhya Pradesh and has been mostly bred by the local tribes.
 They are not only a part of these people’s history but their current lives as well.

 Over the years, these chickens have proved themselves over and over again.
 They are not only your ordinary productive fowls.
 In addition to their produce, they also offer many benefits and advantages.
 Due to all of these, their popularity suddenly surged.
 However, with this fame came downsides.